lenny-h/nextgpt/apps/infrastructure/aws/1-repository/README.md

 ## Outputs

+This module exports:

+- ECR repository URLs and ARNs
+- GitHub Actions OIDC provider ARN
+- GitHub Actions IAM role ARN and name

-This module exports ECR repository URLs and ARNs that will be imported by subsequent infrastructure layers.
+These will be imported by subsequent infrastructure layers or used in GitHub Actions workflows.

 ## Next Step